packit/packit.dev/docs/configuration/jobs.md

 #### trigger
 (*str*) what is the trigger for the job?
 Every job only supports a specific set of triggers.
+You can also use the special value `ignore` that indicates not to execute the job at all (used for templates or temporarily disabled jobs).

 #### packages
 (*list*) Optional, list of package object names (when using monorepositories).
 If a job object has no such key,